openwisp/netjsongraph.js/README.md

   The maximum radius that a cluster will cover.
 Decreasing will make more, smaller clusters and vice versa.

+- `clusteringAttribute`

+  The property used to cluster the nodes.
+The nodes with the same properties will be clustered together.

 - `dealDataByWorker`

   The url to the worker file if you want to deal the data by a worker.